usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 standard.
-WCAG 2.2 was published as a candidate recommendation—a prefinalization stage—in May 2023, and was published in final form on October 5, 2023, which was after the NPRM associated with the final rule was published and after the comment period closed.
-50 Commenters who supported the adoption of WCAG 2.2 noted that it was likely to be finalized before the final rule would be published.
-All of the WCAG 2.0 and WCAG 2.1 success criteria except for one are included in WCAG 2.2.
-51 WCAG 2.2 also includes six additional Level A and AA success criteria beyond those included in WCAG 2.1.
-52 Commenters supporting the adoption of WCAG 2.2 noted that WCAG 2.2’s additional success criteria are important for ensuring accessibility; for example, WCAG 2.2 includes additional criteria that are important for people with cognitive disabilities or for those accessing content via mobile apps.
+WCAG 2.2 was published as a candidate recommendation—a prefinalization stage—in May 2023, and was published in final form on October 5, 2023, which was after the NPRM associated with the final rule was published and after the comment period closed. {% fn 50 %} Commenters who supported the adoption of WCAG 2.2 noted that it was likely to be finalized before the final rule would be published.
+All of the WCAG 2.0 and WCAG 2.1 success criteria except for one are included in WCAG 2.2. {% fn 51 %} WCAG 2.2 also includes six additional Level A and AA success criteria beyond those included in WCAG 2.1. {% fn 52 %} Commenters supporting the adoption of WCAG 2.2 noted that WCAG 2.2’s additional success criteria are important for ensuring accessibility; for example, WCAG 2.2 includes additional criteria that are important for people with cognitive disabilities or for those accessing content via mobile apps.
 Like WCAG 2.1,